Let the Peoples Sing: History

 In 1984, BBC Two broadcast a new national competition in association with Sainsbury's supermarket; Choir of the Year ran every two years until 2002, however after Sainsbury's sponsorship ended that year, it was taken over by BBC Radio 3 (supported by Arts Council England and Sing Up) in 2005 where it continued until 2016.
 BBC Four aired highlights of the final.
 The winning choir often proceeded to represent the UK at the international Let the Peoples Sing competition.

 Since the late 1990s, Radio 3's broadcast of Let the Peoples Sing has moved away from the main evening concert (except when hosting in 2011), towards coverage in specific choral programmes such as Performance on 3 (1999, 2003), Choirworks (2001–2003), Choir and Organ (2007–2011), The Choir (2009, 2013–2015) and since 2017, Through the Night.
 BBC Radio 3 hosted the 2001 and 2003 competitions live from the Queen Elizabeth Hall, in London and the 2011 edition was staged at the new MediaCityUK studios in Salford, Greater Manchester.

 In 2019, the competition took place in Spain for the first time and was hosted by Catalunya Ràdio, at the 2,049-seat Palau de la Música Catalana in Barcelona on 13 October.
 The previous competition, hosted by Finnish broadcaster Yle, took place at the Helsinki Music Centre on 15 October 2017.
 German radio station BR-Klassik hosted the 2015 edition in Munich at the Funkhaus studios.
 Luxembourg’s Philharmonic Hall was the host venue in 2013.

 In November 2021, the 60th anniversary was celebrated with the BBC Singers performing a dedicated concert at St Peter's Church, Eaton Square, in London that was later broadcast by BBC Radio 3 and many other EBU radio stations.
+The next competition took place on 6 October 2024 with the competing choirs, selected for the final concert, performing from their home countries.
+The winner was decided by an eight-member jury panel who voted from the BBC's Broadcasting House in London.
+For the first time, a youth jury prize was awarded in collaboration with the European Choral Association.